mrkev/contracts.coffee/documentation/contracts/index.markdown

 telling us what we did wrong:

 <pre style="color: red">
-Error: Contract violation: expected &lt;Number&gt;,
+Error: Contract violation: expected &lt;Num&gt;,
 actual: "foo"
-Value guarded in: id_module.js:42
+Value guarded in: id_module:42
-  -- blame is on: client_code.js:104
+  -- blame is on: client_code:104
 Parent contracts:
-(Number) -> Number
+(Num) -> Num
 </pre>

 You can also put contracts on objects.